badugyautheophilus09-coder/requirement-analysis/README.md

 # What is Requirement Analysis?
 Requirement Analysis is the process of gathering, understanding, and documenting what a software system (or project) needs to do.
 It’s one of the first and most important phases in the Software Development Life Cycle (SDLC).

-# 🔑 Why It’s Important
+# 🔑 Why is Requirement Analysis Important?
 1.Ensures the software solves the right problem.

 2.Reduces the chances of costly mistakes later in development.